-David Bellamy Gold and Enjoy England five star Waterfoot Park is located within the beautiful Ullswater Valley, overlooking Ullswater, just a ten minute walk from the village of Pooley Bridge and Ullswater Steamers Pier.
-Surrounded by ancient woodland, prime habitat for the elusive Red Squirrel, in the Northern region of the Lake District National Park with views over Ullswater.
-The Park is a perfect location with walking, cycling, watersports and other leisure activities within easy distance or a short drive, bus, cruise journey from the main entrance.
-The Park is located on the round the lake footpath, the Ullswater Way so you can link up to some of the most famous and spectacular walking routes in the Lake District right from the doorstep.
+Waterfoot Park is a David Bellamy Gold and Enjoy England five star award winning Caravan Park located within the beautiful Ullswater Valley, overlooking Ullswater, just a ten-minute walk from the village of Pooley Bridge and Ullswater Steamers Pier.
+Waterfoot Park is surrounded by ancient woodland, which is prime habitat for the elusive Red Squirrel, in the Northern region of the Lake District National Park.
+The Park is in a perfect location for walking, cycling, watersports and other leisure activities which are walking distance or a short drive away.
+The Park is located on the round the lake footpath, the Ullswater Way, so you can link up to some of the most famous and spectacular walking routes in the Lake District right from the doorstep.

-The touring area offers excellent facilities for caravans, motor-homes and their awnings.
+The touring area offers excellent facilities for caravans, motorhomes and their awnings.
 Facilities include accessible toilet and shower block, washing-up and laundry areas, baby-changing and recycling point.
 All touring pitches are hard standing and have electric/TV Hook-up and water hook-up with grey waste drainage.
-During the main season we have a regular visit by the local Fish & Chip van by the main touring field.
+During the main season, we have a regular visit by the local Fish & Chip van by the main touring field.
 Please click here for booking and tariff information.

-The Mansion Bar & Coffee Shop is open at select times in the mains season.
+The Mansion Bar & Coffee Shop is open at select times in the main seasons.
 The Mansion Bar opening times are displayed at reception and outside the Mansion entrance.
 There is free Wi-Fi in this area.
 The Mansion Bar is a spacious open lounge area with patio doors that lead to the terraced gardens with our unique water feature.
 The exterior has extensive views over Ullswater.
 There is an outdoor table tennis area to keep children of all ages happy.
 During the main season we run our evening Mansion nights so keep an eye out on the event pages and the reception notice board during your stay for detailed information.